sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 - **Procedural abstraction** allows a programmer to use a method by knowing in general what it does without knowing what lines of code execute.
 This is how we can drive a car without knowing how the brakes work.

 - A **method** or **constructor** call interrupts the sequential execution of statements, causing the program to first execute the statements in the method or constructor before continuing.
 Once the last statement in the method or constructor has executed or a return statement is executed, the flow of control is returned to the point immediately following the method or constructor call.

-- A **NullPointerException** will happen if you try to call an object method on an object variable whose value is ``null``.
-This usually means that you forgot to create the object using the ``new`` operator followed by the class name and parentheses.

 - An **object method** or **non-static method** is one that must be called on an object of a class.
 It usually works with the object's attributes.